Jasper vs Copy.ai for Content Marketing 2026: An Honest, Data-Driven Breakdown

 Plan Price Best For

-Free $0 Testing things out
+Free $0 Trying it out

 Starter ~$49/mo Solo users, unlimited words